 Solution 5: Turn Off Smart Stay

-The smart stay feature is great to use, but many Samsung users have reported that the problem appears when they are using Smart Stay.
-Smart Stay uses the front camera of the device and there is a chance that it may interfere with the camera app when you try to take photos.
-If the Smart Stay option is not used as much, or if you would like a working camera app more than the Smart Stay feature, then you must consider disabling Smart Stay.
+The smart stay feature is excellent to use, but many Samsung users have reported that the problem appears when they are using Smart Stay.
+Smart Stay uses the device’s front camera, and there is a chance that it may interfere with the camera app when you try to take photos.
+If the Smart Stay option is not used as much, or if you would like a working camera app more than the Smart Stay feature, you must consider disabling Smart Stay.

 - Head to the Settings menu of your device